 Q: Do I have to know Morse code to get my amateur radio license?

 A: Morse code is not required for any license class.
 It is a lot of fun though and opens up a lot of frequency spectrum reserved for CW operations.

 Q: Are there any age requirements to get an amateur radio license?

 A: No, anyone can obtain an amateur radio license as long as they pass the license exam.

 Q: How do I enroll to take the technician ham radio class?

 A: You may register by emailing Rich Adamy KA4GFY at firstname.lastname@example.org

 Q: How much does the technician (or General) ham radio class cost?

-A: The fee for the technician class is $50.
-The fee includes the exam fee and a copy of the “The ARRL Ham Radio License Manual – All you need to become an Amateur Radio Operator” (also known as the Technician Class Manual).
+A: The fee for the Technician class is $50.
+The fee includes the exam fee and a copy of the “The ARRL Ham Radio License Manual – All you need to become an Amateur Radio Operator” (also known as the Technician Class Manual or HRLM).